"He said to them, 'Go into all the world and preach the gospel to all creation.'"

 ✟ Glorification of materialism and consumerism.Is this a church, a mission, or a seminary?

 Come as you are--jeans, cowboy hat, work gloves in your back pocket.
+If we're hiking, dress in hiking gear.
 Dress for the weather and for safety.
 We're not here to impress each other.
 We just ask that you do your best not to be a distraction to others.
 All ages attend outings and missions, so clothing should reflect that consideration.I'm in need of spiritual counseling.
 Is someone available?

 Always.
 Our Chaplain will make himself available as needed for general spiritual counseling.
 Further, he and the church have a deep well of knowledge and can refer you to the community should you need more specialized counseling.I'm in need of marriage counseling.
 Is someone available?